qiyitang71/compiler-bug-impact/README.md

 ./displayResults.sh results/table3.csv
 ```

-### Small example to build Debian apps and compute the number of different functions
+### Small example to analyze the impact of one bug on two Debian apps

 1. go to the example directory
 ```